What is a Dutch Angle and its Impact on Emotion

-Many think that the phrase was coined to help German film makers get their films out of Germany after World War I due to the excessive restrictions on German exports.
+Many think that the phrase was coined to help German filmmakers get their films out of Germany after World War I due to the excessive restrictions on German exports.

 Dutch angle has seen extensive use in film and in television.
 Orson Welles is noted for his brilliant use of the technique to enhance the emotional content of his films, directing, and acting.
 The Resident Evil franchise has used the technique to enhance terrifying emotions and graphic violence through a series of directors.
-Tim Burton uses Dutch tilt to brand his films in animation and human form.
+Tim Burton uses Dutch tilt to brand his films in animation and the human form.

 Dutch angle gave the television viewing audience hints about what to think and feel.
 The original Batman series displayed every supervillain at an angle to tell the viewer that they were crooked in some way.
 The original Star Trek and the whole Star Trek series used Dutch tilt to enhance science fiction and science fact effects.

-- Recording Sound for Indie Film
+- Indie Film Hustle® Podcast

-Enjoyed What is a Dutch Angle and its Impact on Emotion ?
-Please share it in your social networks (Facebook, Twitter, email etc) by using social media buttons at the side or bottom of the blog.
+Enjoyed The Film Movement in Cinema Series?
+Please share it in your social networks (Facebook, Twitter, email, etc) by using social media buttons at the side or bottom of the blog.
 Or post to your blog and anywhere else you feel it would be a good fit.
 Thanks.